chanzuckerberg/open-science/index.md

 specifically in biomedicine,
 in implementing open science approaches.

-Each of the main sections of this site are framed with some of the main questions we handle when applying open science approaches:
+Each of the main sections of this site are framed with some of the main questions we handle when applying open science approaches.
+If you are looking for general information about open science, we recommend viewing the [Resources section](#resources) first.

 ## [Protocols](/open-science/protocols/overview/)